-1. An Applicant Organization may only submit one (1) Special Category grant application under a single application deadline for a particular application cycle.
-State agencies, county or city governments, or universities may submit single applications from more than one division or department under a single

-- application cycle provided that those divisions or departments are separate and distinct budgetary units and provided that applications do not address the same facility, Project or site. - 2.
-Applicant Organizations with projects funded with Federal funding or by the Legislature outside of the review of the Florida Historical Commission or Secretary of State are not eligible to receive Special Category grant support for the same Scope of Work from the Division within the same fiscal year in which Federal or Legislative funding is appropriated. - 3.
+- 1. An Applicant Organization may only submit one (1) Special Category grant application under a single application deadline for a particular application cycle.
+State agencies, county or city governments, or universities may submit single applications from more than one division or department under a single application cycle provided that those divisions or departments are separate and distinct budgetary units and provided that applications do not address the same facility, Project or site. - 2.
+Applicant Organizations with projects funded with Federal funding or by the Legislature outside of the review of the Florida Historical Commission or Secretary of State are not eligible to receive Special Category grant support for the same Scope of Work activities from the Division within the same fiscal year in which Federal or Legislative funding is appropriated. - 3.
 Historic Preservation projects do not fund Cultural Facility projects. - 4.
-No organization may receive more than \$1.5 million in grant funding from the Division during a consecutive 5 state fiscal year period. - 5.
-State-funded Development activities for historic Religious Properties shall be limited to building exterior envelope, excluding accessibility upgrades, and structural elements of the building.
-State-funded Development activities for historic cemeteries shall be limited to work on stabilizing, cleaning and repairing historic gravemarkers and other funerary items, repairing historic fences or structures within the cemetery, and installing minimal security lighting. - 6.
-For Museum Exhibit projects, Organizations must be a governmental or non-profit Florida history museum established permanently in Florida, promoting and encouraging knowledge and appreciation of Florida history through the collection, presentation, exhibition, and interpretation of artifacts and other historical items related to Florida.
-The mission of the museum must relate directly to the history of Florida.
+No organization may receive more than \$1.5 million in historic preservation Special Category grant funding from the Division during a consecutive 5 state fiscal year period. - 5.
+State-funded Development activities for historic Religious Properties shall be limited to building exterior envelope and structural elements of the building, excluding accessibility upgrades.
+State-funded Development activities for historic cemeteries shall be limited to work on stabilizing, cleaning and repairing historic gravemarkers and other funerary items, repairing historic fences or structures within the cemetery and installing minimal security lighting. - 6.
+For Museum Exhibit projects, Organizations must be a governmental or non-profit Florida history museum established permanently in Florida, promoting and encouraging knowledge and appreciation of Florida history through the collection, presentation, exhibition and interpretation of artifacts and other historical items related to Florida.
+The mission of the museum must relate directly to the history of Florida. - 7.
+Preparation of National Historic Landmark designation nominations shall not be allowable for Special Category grant funding.